compiledcode83/react-firebase/README.md

 ```bash
 gulp test.watch
 ```
+Executing `gulp test.watch` will:
+- Run the test suites
-Executing `gulp test.watch` will run the test suites, then watch for changes to the source files, and re-run the tests whenever the sources are modified.
-For a single test run without auto-watch, execute `gulp test`.
+- Watch for changes to the source files
+- Re-run the tests whenever the sources are modified

+For a single test run without auto-watch, execute `gulp test` instead.